A $q$-Queens Problem. VI. The Bishops' Period: Introduction

 \section{Introduction}

 The famous $n$-Queens Problem is to count the number of ways to place $n$ nonattacking queens on an $n\times n$ chessboard.
 That problem has been solved only for small values of $n$; there is no real hope for a complete solution.
 In this series of papers we treat a more general problem wherein we place $q$ identical pieces like the queen or bishop on an $n\times n$ square board and we seek a formula for $u(q;n)$, the number of ways to place them so that none attacks another.
 The piece may be any one of a large class of traditional and fairy chess pieces called ``riders'', which are distinguished by the fact that their moves have unlimited distance.
-We proved in Part~I \cite{QQ} that in each such problem the number of solutions, times a factor of $q!$, is a quasipolynomial function of $n$ and that each coefficient of the quasipolynomial is a polynomial function of $q$; that is, $q!u(q;n)$ is given by a cyclically repeating sequence of polynomials in $n$ and $q$, the exact polynomial depending on the residue class of $n$ modulo some number $p$ called the \emph{period} of the function.
-Here, in Part~V, we prove that for three or more bishops the period is always exactly 2.
+We proved in Part~I \cite{QQs1} that in each such problem the number of solutions, times a factor of $q!$, is a quasipolynomial function of $n$; that is, $q!u(q;n)$ is given by a cyclically repeating sequence of polynomials in $n$ and $q$, the exact polynomial depending on the residue class of $n$ modulo some number $p$ called the \emph{period} of the function; and furthermore that each coefficient of the quasipolynomial is a polynomial function of $q$.
+Here we prove that for three or more bishops the period is always exactly 2.\footnote{This paper was originally announced as Part~V, in Parts~I and II.} This period was previously observed by \Kot\ for $3 \leq q \leq 10$ as a result of his extensive computations for five to ten bishops, added to previous work by Fabel for three and four bishops (see \cite[third ed., pp.\ 126--129 for $q\leq6$; 6th ed., pp.\ 234--241, 254--257 for $q\leq10$]{ChMath}).

 The number of nonattacking placements of $q$ unlabelled bishops on an $n\times n$ board is denoted by $u_\pB(q;n)$.
+The number for labelled bishops is therefore $q!u_\pB(q;n)$.

-\begin{thm} For $q \geq 3$, the quasipolynomial $u_\pB(q;n)$ that counts the nonattacking positions of $q$ bishops on an $n\times n$ board has period equal to $2$.
+\begin{thm} For $q \geq 3$, the quasipolynomial $q!u_\pB(q;n)$ involved in counting the nonattacking positions of $q$ bishops on an $n\times n$ board has period equal to $2$.
 For $q<3$ the period is $1$. \end{thm}